Film & Visual Culture

 Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which have typically no more than 10 students.
 You will also have the opportunity to have a one-to-one meeting with your tutor each week, as well as regular local and national fieldtrips.

-Throughout your three years of study, you will have a number of assessments including written exams and essays.
-In your first two years, there is a focus on practical assessments of practice-based portfolios, and in your final year, you complete a dissertation.
+Throughout your three years of study, you will have a number of assessments including written essays and exams, and practice-based portfolios in filmmaking, photography and animation.
 For all assessments, you will receive detailed written feedback by the course tutor.
-You will also be given the opportunity to discuss the work and feedback in a one to one meeting with the course tutor.
+You will also be given the opportunity to discuss the work and feedback in a one-to-one meeting with the course tutor.

-Your first two years you study two main strands: film history and theory, and practical work.
+We believe that Film and Visual Culture should fully integrate theory with practice, but that ultimately you should be able to develop your own specialism.
+In your first two years, you study two main strands: film history and theory, and practical work.
 In your final year, you have a choice of topics to study.

-By the end of the first year, you will have gained a broad understanding of and will be competent in animation, photography and filmmaking.
+By the end of the first year, you will have gained a broad understanding of and will be competent in animation and filmmaking.

-By the end of your second year, you will have developed your skills further in animation and photography, and will have gained knowledge about filming a news bulletin.
+By the end of your second year, you will have developed your skills further in filmmaking and gained a broad understanding of photography.

-In you final year, you study the cinematic years 1967-1980 in their political and cultural context, as well as world cinema.
-In addition, you will choose one topic to study in depth from either film history and theory or a practical workshop (specialising in photography, animation, or filmmaking).
+In addition, you will choose one topic to study in depth from either film history or theory or a practical workshop (specialising in photography, animation, or filmmaking).
 You also complete a research project on a topic of your choice.
+Alternatively, you may choose to write a screenplay.

 |Welsh Baccalaureate||This qualification can only be accepted in conjunction with other relevant qualifications|